 “Well then, let’s sneak attack!”
 Ivan said as he tapped his chest twice with a closed fist.
 He was wearing a tank top with an imprint of a black skull and cross bones.
 Joshua had no idea Ivan had even walked onto the beach let alone about his lured intentions.

 Rumbles of thunder began to echo in the distance.
-The thunder actually comforted Josh.
+The thunder was actually a comforting sound to Josh.
 His ‘winged gargoyle” theory was replaced by a much more sensible explanation.
 He figured the fog was probably due to an approaching storm so he bent down to pick up his backpack and head home when a bright flash of white light filtered through the fog practically blinding him.
 Josh squinted to protect his eyes.
 “It must be coming from the beacon,” he thought.

 The beacon light was about a mile out to sea.
-It was used to help guide boaters away from the rocky waters.
+It was used to help guide boaters away from the shallow and rocky waters, especially during low tide.
 There was, however, a kink in the theory.
-Given the fact the fog was very dense and the beacon was a mile away, “How could it be so bright?”
+Given the fact the fog was quite dense, and the beacon was a mile away, “How could it be so bright?”
 Josh said.

 He lowered his head away from the light.
 “What in the world,” he said.
 The light pierced through the widow’s perch at the top of the castle and reflected off the driftwood like it was a mirror and down to the front gate where the sand glittered like broken pieces of crystal glass.